-This document sets out the methodology that Healthcare Improvement Scotland will use to carry out Safe Delivery of Care inspections.
+This document sets out the methodology that Healthcare Improvement Scotland will use to carry out Safe Delivery of Care inspections of Adult Mental Health inpatient services across Scotland.

-The purpose of this document is to inform the public and NHS boards of the process we will use to carry out Safe Delivery of Care inspections; to measure NHS board compliance against a range of standards, best practice statements and other national documents.
+The purpose of this document is to inform the public and NHS boards of the processes we will use to carry out Safe Delivery of Care inspections, to measure NHS board compliance against a range of standards, best practice statements and other national documents.

-We will seek feedback from the public, NHS staff and advice from Scottish Government, as a means of reviewing our methodology and ensuring our work is improving the standards of care for patients.
+We will seek feedback from the public, NHS staff and advice from Scottish Government as a means of reviewing our methodology and ensuring our work is improving the standards of care for patients.